tobyhodges/building-communities/blogpost-AK.md

 Successful communities thrive on diverse contributions from a wide range of their members.
 Most of the attendees at this particular meeting were representing the efforts of a much broader selection of contributors to their respective communities.
 The role of a community coordinator is often to encourage and facilitate the voluntary efforts of the larger group, and it is this engagement across the whole community that, in turn, produces the most amazing results.
 To get some idea of the number of individual contributions that it can take to create a successful community, check out the Acknowledgments slide from [Toby's talk at RSE17](http://rse.ac.uk/conf2017/wp-content/uploads/sites/2/2017/11/Bioinformatics_Community_Hodges_RSE17_2.pdf)!

 A lot of this however falls in the least recognised and appreciated category.
 The importance of community catalysts.
-Friendly, supportive active community catalysts make a huge impact, and can be the deciding factor on whether a community succeeds.
-It's no surprise we routinely ended up back at Bio-IT t~0~, and **Aidan Budd**'s initial vision and drive and ability to be the hub that drew other people together.
+Welcoming, supportive active community catalysts [can have a huge impact in setting the tone](https://ropensci.org/blog/2017/07/18/value-of-welcome/), and can be the deciding factor on whether newcomers choose to stay and participate.
+It's no surprise we routinely ended up back at Bio-IT t~0~, and **Aidan Budd**'s initial vision, drive and ability to be the hub that drew other people together.
 Other great examples include **Maëlle Salmon** ([@ma_salmon](https://twitter.com/ma_salmon)) as an **rOpensci** package review editor, **Stefanie Butland** ([@StefanieButland](https://twitter.com/StefanieButland)) as **rOpensci** community manager and **Jesse Maegan** [@kierisi](https://twitter.com/kierisi) for establishing [#R4DS](https://medium.com/@kierisi/r4ds-january-challenge-69324561ef2b).

 Ultimately, though, it's about member participation, so the superpower of great community catalysts is to actively acknowledge and promote member contributions and help them share their stories, ideas and questions.
-We could all benefit from aspiring to be better catalysts ourselves.
+And while this all may come more naturally to some, we can all aspire to be better community catalysts.

 #### Training